Marginal signals explained (Part 1): Marginal emissions — what they are, and when to use them

 In a grid with 50% wind and 50% gas production, the consequence of deciding to consume electricity right now (instead of at another time) is that the gas turbine will increase its production (as it’s the only one that has spare capacity).
 This will cause emissions at a rate of ~500 gCO2 for each additional kWh consumed.
 The consequence of deciding to consume electricity now is an extra 500 gCO2 for each additional kWh consumed.
 We call that the marginal emission factor.

-However, when accounting for emissions, it is assumed that grid users get a proportional share of all emissions of the grid.
+However, when accounting for emissions, grid users get a proportional share of all emissions of the grid.
 For example, if you consume electricity coming from 50% wind and 50% gas, you’ll be responsible for consuming electricity with a footprint of ~250 gCO2/kWh (the average).
 Your carbon footprint is 250 gCO2 per kWh consumed.
 We call that the average emission factor.

 The consequence of your decision is 500 gCO2/kWh but your footprint is 250 gCO2/kWh 😳..
 Confused?
 That’s because we’re here dealing with two ways of assigning responsibility: